nestorandrespe/bitsolweb/content/archihub-en.md

 ## Know more about the project

-### You can learn more about the project either by exploring the [repository](https://github.com/Archihub-App), reading several of our publications on the topic, or requesting a demonstration.
+### You can learn more about the project either by reading several of our publications on the topic, or requesting a demonstration!

 - [Why ArchiHUB exists](/en/projects/why-archihub)
 - [Web 3.0 revolution might not be about crypto, but rather revolves around our memories](/en/projects/web-3-0-revolution-might-not-be-about-crypto-but-rather-revolves-around-our-memories)